 In the following pic, the process which is going on is “Data Recovery in Progress”.

-10. Verify ConfigMgrSetup.log: We can find detailed information about the actions performed by the recovery in ConfigMgrSetup.log and also details about the resync (BCP) happening from CAS Database (the changes happened in the hierarchy after the last good backup).
+10. Verify ConfigMgrSetup.log: We can find detailed information about the actions performed by the recovery in ConfigMgrSetup.log and also details about the resync (BCP) happening from CAS Database (the changes that happened in the hierarchy after the last good backup).

 RCM received a message from “CAS Server”, BCP initialization started